meltyourface/blank/posts/Endings-and-new-beginnings/Practical-Rituals-for-Endings-New-Beginnings/index.md

 2. The New Beginnings Spell

-Objective: To manifest opportunities for growth and personal development.
+**Objective**: To manifest opportunities for growth and personal development.

-Ingredients: Green candle, a piece of paper, and a pen or pencil.
+**Ingredients**: Green candle, a piece of paper, and a pen or pencil.

 Instructions:
 - Prepare your working area and ground your energy.